Student Profiles

 B.S.
 Loyola Marymount University (BS Biochemistry-ACS certified, and MS Healthcare Systems Engineering)

-Research Interests & Experience: PhD in Molecular and Cellular Biology student, MS Healthcare Systems Engineer, and BS Biochemistry (and minor in Biology) graduate with experience in hypoglycemic effects, student dietary patterns, antibacterial activity, diabetes, and COVID-19's impact on youth.
-Additionally, Lianlen has clinical experience at Stanford University, worked in research at Kaiser Permanente, collaborated with UNESCO, and holds a patent related to her research in Diabetes.
-Skills include research methodology, data analysis, scientific writing, and collaboration within multidisciplinary teams.
+Research Interests & Experience: Molecular Cardio-Oncology Researcher at the Brooklyn VA (New York Harbor Healthcare System) PhD Candidate in Molecular and Cellular Biology, MS Healthcare Systems Engineer, and BS Biochemistry (and minor in Biology) graduate with experience in hypoglycemic effects, student dietary patterns, antibacterial activity, diabetes, and COVID-19's impact on youth.
+Additionally, I have clinical experience at Stanford University, worked in research at Kaiser Permanente, collaborated with UNESCO, and hold a patent related to my research in Diabetes.
+Skills include research methodology, scientific writing, and collaboration within multidisciplinary teams.
 Interested in research related to cancer, cardiology, and learning/memory.

 Madhavi Jere